 It’s About the Cross, Not the #Ashtag

-I was surprised to see controversy arising from the idea of taking an Ash Wednesday selfie showing one's ashes and posting it on social media.
-Even the USCCB had a contest using the #ashtag as an entry.
-While I'm not a fan of hashtags, I did find this one rather clever.
-Before there was even a Facebook I've been taking photos of my children after they received their ashes, so I admit I did snap a selfie with my youngest son and shared it on social media.
+I was surprised to see controversy arising from the idea of taking an Ash Wednesday selfie showing one’s ashes and posting it on social media.
+The USCCB had a challenge using the #ashtag as an entry.
+While I’m not a fan of hashtags, I did find this one rather clever.
+Before there was even a Facebook I’ve been taking photos of my children after they received their ashes, so I admit I did snap a selfie with my youngest son and shared it on social media.